measwel/darkroom/README.md

 **Notes on uuids**

-"lamp_uuids" : At least 1 darkroom lamp uuid is mandatory.
+"lamp_uuids" : Providing this will allow switching on and off the darkroom red lights.
 If you have more smart RGB LEDs to use as darkroom lamps, put their guids in the array, comma separated.

-"enlarger_switch_uuid" or "enlarger_lamp_uuid" : One of these two is mandatory.
-You can also provide both.

 "enlarger_switch_uuid" : Providing this will allow using a smart outlet to switch the enlarger on and off.

-"enlarger_lamp_uuid" : Providing this will allow using a smart LED in the enlarger head to switch the enlarger on and off.
-It will also allow setting the brightness of the enlarger head by means of a slider.
+ "light_intensity_sensor_uuid" : Providing this will allow taking a light intensity measurement under the enlarger head and calculating the exposure time automatically for given paper.

 Note:
-Switching the enlarger with a smart outlet switch is slightly more responsive and allows for slightly better timing.
-Using a smart LED in the enlarger head offers some unique benefits however:

-- The option to control the exposure brightness very accurately.
-- High maximum light output, which may be beneficial when making large prints.
-Especially in case of 15W LEDs.
-- A long lifespan of the bulb.
-- Control of the white light color temperature which may affect contrast.

-If both "enlarger_switch_uuid" and "enlarger_lamp_uuid" are provided, you can control the enlarger switching method by setting the option "use_enlarger_lamp_for_switching".
-true : use smart led lamp in the enlarger head.
-false : use smart outlet switch.

-"light_intensity_sensor_uuid" : Providing this will allow taking a light intensity measurement under the enlarger head and calculating the exposure time automatically for given paper.

 <pre>
 {